ClearBlade/native-libraries/clearblade.md

 ## Cache.getAll(callback)
 Gets all data from the cache.
 Requires that the Cache object was initialized with a cache name.
 On success, returns all data as a JSON object

+* @param {function} callback - callback that returns error or all data from the cache

 ~~~~javascript
    	var callback = function (err, data) {
    	    if (err) {